Imaging in Surgical Microscopes

 Segmented images can easily be overlaid onto a surface as seen through a surgical microscope.
 When combined with our microdisplay the microscope becomes a more powerful tool and permits users to navigate the desired surface in real time with a degree of accuracy second to none.

 Digital 3D surgical microscopes replace the optical path which is useful in a remote surgery application.
+The 2K-R10 with its square form factor is ideal to mimick the circular optical path.

 For medical training of doctors simulated surgical microscopes are used to enhance their skills by repetitively performing surgeries.
 Cinoptics is one of our long-term clients for this application.

-Typical Board Level Products SXGA-R5, QXGA-R10, 2k-R10.
+Typical Board Level Products SXGA-R5, QXGA-R10, 2K-R10.